Mono Lake: Lake-level history

+An essential characteristic of Mono Lake is that it is a closed lake, meaning it has no outflow.
+Water can only escape the lake if it evaporates or is lost to groundwater.
+This may cause closed lakes to become very saline.
+The reconstruction of historical Mono Lake levels using carbon and oxygen isotopes has also revealed a correlation with well-documented changes in climate.

+In the recent past, Earth experienced periods of increased glaciation known as ice ages.
+This geological period of ice ages is known as the Pleistocene, which lasted until ~11 ka.
+Lake levels in Mono Lake can reveal how the climate fluctuated.
+For example, during the Pleistocene, when the climate was colder, the lake level was higher because there was less evaporation and more precipitation.
+Following the Pleistocene, the lake level was generally lower due to increased evaporation and decreased precipitation associated with a warmer climate.

+The lake level has fluctuated during the Holocene, since the end of the ice ages.
+The Holocene high point is at elevation 1980.8 m, reached in approximately 1820 BCE.
+The low point before modern diversions is at elevation 1940.9 m, reached in 143 CE.
+The lowest modern level due to diversions is at 6372.0 ft, reached in 1980.

 Ecology

 Aquatic life

-The hypersalinity and high alkalinity (pH=10 or equivalent to 4 milligrams of NaOH per liter of water) of the lake means that no fish are native to the lake.
+The hypersalinity and high alkalinity (pH=10 or equivalent to 4 milligrams of NaOH per liter of water) of the lake mean that no fish are native to the lake.
 An attempt by the California Department of Fish and Game to stock the lake failed.

 The whole food chain of the lake is based on the high population of single-celled planktonic algae present in the photic zone of the lake.
 These algae reproduce rapidly during winter and early spring after winter runoff brings nutrients to the surface layer of water.
-By March the lake is "as green as pea soup" with photosynthesizing algae.
+By March, the lake is "as green as pea soup" with photosynthesizing algae.

-The lake is famous for the Mono Lake brine shrimp, Artemia monica, a tiny species of brine shrimp, no bigger than a thumbnail, that are endemic to the lake.
+The lake is famous for the Mono Lake brine shrimp, Artemia monica, a tiny species of brine shrimp, no bigger than a thumbnail, that is endemic to the lake.
 During the warmer summer months, an estimated 4–6 trillion brine shrimp inhabit the lake.
-Brine shrimp have no food value for humans, but are a staple for birds of the region.
+Brine shrimp have no nutritional value for humans but are a staple for birds in the region.
 The brine shrimp feed on microscopic algae.

-Alkali flies, Ephydra hians, live along the shores of the lake and walk underwater, encased in small air bubbles for grazing and to lay eggs.
-These flies are an important source of food for migratory and nesting birds.
+Alkali flies, Ephydra hians, live along the lake's shores and swim underwater, encased in small air bubbles, to graze and lay eggs.
+These flies are an important food source for migratory and nesting birds.

-8 Nematode species were found living in the littoral sediment:
+Eight nematode species were found living in the littoral sediment: